combo-lab/combo/README.md

 Read the [documentation](https://hexdocs.pm/combo).

-## About

-Combo started as a fork of [Phoenix](https://github.com/phoenixframework/phoenix).
-Its goals includes:

-- being a typical MVC framework.
-- integrating with the modern frontend tooling.
-- ...

-To archive the goals, it:

-- merges closely related dependencies, such as `phoenix_template`, `phoenix_html`, `phoenix_live_reload` etc.
-- merges the HEEx engine-related code from `phoenix_live_view` and completely removes the dependency on `phoenix_live_view`.
-- provides packages for integrating with the modern frontend tooling.
-- ...

-Although Combo is forked from Phoenix and will continue to track upstream changes in the future, full compatibility between the two is not guaranteed.

 ## Contributing

 We appreciate any contribution to Combo.
 Check our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) and [CONTRIBUTING.md](CONTRIBUTING.md) guides for more information.
 We usually keep a list of features and bugs in the [issue tracker](https://github.com/combo-lab/combo/issues).